 Akash Puri gives his best performance.
 But the movie appears to be tailor-made keeping him in mind.
 He looks too young, but the story suits him as a young soldier.
 His acting in emotional scenes is good.

 Neha Shetty has no scope to perform as her character never leads any scene.
 She appears elder to Akash in many scenes which dents any scope of chemistry between them.

 The smoke effects worked out very well, but the fire effects look unrealistic.
 The Editing is good, but in some scenes, it is completely annoying.
-The cross-cutting scenes during climax are a bit dragged.
+The cross-cutting scenes during the climax are a bit dragged.
 The stunts are good and the war scenes are well choreographed.
-The Direction of Puri Jagannadh is very good, and it’s the only thing that improved otherwise mediocre film.
+The Direction of Puri Jagannadh is very good, and it’s the only thing that improved the otherwise mediocre film.

 Do you think that the movie could have been better if handled by another Director?
 Share your views below in the comments.

 Date Created: 2018-05-11 11:00